China's biggest ETF sees record trading after Beijing unveils rescue plan

 Although none of the institutions disclosed their trading activities on Monday, heavy trading was seen in China's major blue chip ETFs.

-Stock components of the SSE 50 index .SSE50, which the China 50 ETF tracks, rose sharply.
+Stock components of the SSE 50 index, which the China 50 ETF tracks, rose sharply.

 The rally in blue chips encouraged some investors.